Polynomial Resource Classification of Quantum Circuit Familes via Classical Shadows: Discussion

 \subsection{Why Z-Only and NN Outperform Multi-Basis and Shadows}

 The central finding --- that $Z$-only outperforms both multi-basis and classical shadows --- is explained by the structure of IQP circuits and formalized by the theoretical framework in Section~\ref{sec:theory}.
-IQP circuits are defined by diagonal gates in the computational basis sandwiched between Hadamard layers; by Theorem~\ref{thm:concentration} and Corollary~\ref{cor:iqp_tight}, their distinguishing statistical signatures are concentrated in $Z$-basis correlations.
-The all-pairs connected $ZZ$ correlations captured by the $Z$-only strategy directly probe the diagonal interaction structure of the IQP family, giving classifiers a maximally informative feature set for this specific discrimination task.
+IQP circuits are defined by diagonal gates in the computational basis sandwiched between Hadamard layers; by Lemma~\ref{lem:frame}, the computational-basis statistics of an IQP output state coincide exactly with the $X$-sector statistics of the interior diagonal state, so $Z$-basis measurement probes the diagonal phase structure directly.
+The all-pairs connected $ZZ$ correlations captured by the $Z$-only strategy therefore probe precisely the interaction structure that defines the IQP family.

 Classical shadows, by contrast, dilutes the $Z$-basis shot budget by a factor of approximately $1/3$ per qubit per shot: in the random single-qubit Clifford protocol, each qubit is measured in the $Z$ basis only one-third of the time on average, so each $ZZ$ correlator estimate is derived from roughly $\shots/9$ shots rather than $\shots$ shots.
-By Proposition~\ref{prop:variance_ratio}, this is not merely a practical inconvenience but a guaranteed variance penalty: the shadow estimator's per-shot variance for any $ZZ$ correlator is at least $9\times$ that of the $Z$-only estimator, with the penalty largest precisely when the correlator is large (i.e., when $\alpha \to 1$ and IQP structure is strongest).
-The shadow protocol compensates by simultaneously estimating five additional correlator types ($XX$, $YY$, $XY$, $XZ$, $YZ$), but by Theorem~\ref{thm:concentration} those types carry negligible discriminative signal for the IQP/Clifford/Clifford$+T$ classification task.
+By Proposition~\ref{prop:variance_ratio}, this is not merely a practical inconvenience but a guaranteed variance penalty: the shadow estimator's per-shot variance for any $ZZ$ correlator is at least $9\times$ that of the $Z$-only estimator, with the penalty largest precisely when the correlator is large.
+The shadow protocol compensates by simultaneously estimating five additional correlator types ($XX$, $YY$, $XY$, $XZ$, $YZ$), but the $XX$ correlators among them are identically zero on the IQP class (Proposition~\ref{prop:xnull}), and the remaining types are empirically uninformative for the IQP/Clifford/Clifford$+T$ classification task (Table~\ref{tab:peak_accuracies}).
 The result is that shadows pays a statistical cost relative to $Z$-only without receiving a compensating accuracy benefit.
 Multi-basis measurements sit between the two: $ZZ$ correlators receive $\shots/3$ shots rather than $\shots$, and the additional $XX$ and $YY$ correlators are similarly uninformative, yielding performance intermediate between $Z$-only and shadows.